veganaize/closure-compiler/A word about the type Object.md

 ## Weak namespace type warnings

-If you got here because you got a warning from the compiler about a weak namespace type and simply want to get silence the warnings, you can use the type `Object<?,?>` which will tell the compiler that you are deliberately using a weak type.
+If you got here because you got a warning from the compiler about a weak namespace type and simply want to silence the warnings, you can use the type `Object<?,?>` which will tell the compiler that you are deliberately using a weak type.